makersacademy/bowling-challenge/README.md

 - Tests are all passing, including a feature test for running a short game not including the 10th frame.

+- TravisCI didn't set up properly so it shows as tests failing.

 - The bonus system is working for retrospectively awarding scores for strikes and spares.

 - Extensive notes and approach in notes.md